 The health, safety and well-being of our students is our top priority.
-It will depend on the virus, advice from infectious disease experts, and other factors including travel restrictions, social distancing protocols, etc. We hope to have enough information to make a final decision in early June.
-The deadline for requesting a leave of absence for the fall 2021 semester is June 15.
+It will depend on the virus, advice from infectious disease experts, and other factors including travel restrictions, social distancing protocols, etc. We hope to have enough information to provide details as the summer progresses.
+The deadline for requesting a leave of absence for the fall 2021 semester was June 15.
 If the numbers are such that we cannot accommodate all of the returning students a year later due to limitations of facilities, we will run a lottery to determine return dates which could be up to two years later.

-How is the GSD is adapting to the virtual learning environment?
+How is the GSD adapting to the virtual learning environment?

 In response to the transition to virtual learning, the Innovation Task Force at the GSD was assembled.
 This is first and foremost a research group, committed to making specific, well-documented recommendations regarding virtual pedagogy.

 Why did the GSD decide in favor of a fully virtual spring term?